SteveLauC/Notes/database/PostgreSQL/src/storage/page.md

   * `src/include/storage/checksum.h`: expose the function needed by Postgres
   * `src/backend/storage/page/checksum.c`: includes above 2 files

-  > The implementation is put in a C file so that users can include it.
+  > The implementation is put in a header file so that users can include it.

 * `src/include/storage/off.h` defines `OffsetNumber`, the index type for `ItemIdData`, note that this index starts with 1